Sweet Dreams Begin with Breathing: Dreaming and Sleep Apnea

 - Nightmares — often savage and apparently meaningless — that can’t be interpreted through decoding the symbolism.

-- [Not dream-related] Sleeping enough but not resting and recuperating.
+- Sleeping enough but not feeling rested or recuperated.